jmlkl/msweeper/README.md

 * Structural changes to some methods

 ## TODO
-* Recursive or bitwise based adjacency check (for actual game use)
+* Possibly recursive or bitwise based adjacency check (for actual game use)
+    * Or just own array etc for open area
 * Timer
 * User input
 * Game logic